fleetdm/fleet/docs/Using-Fleet/configuration-files/README.md

       # with the top-level configuration!!
 This means that settings values defined
       # on the top-level config.options section will not be propagated to the platform
       # override sections.
 So for example, the config.options.distributed_interval value
-      # will be discared on a platform override section, and only the section value
+      # will be discarded on a platform override section, and only the section value
       # for distributed_interval will be used.
 If the given setting is not specified
       # in the override section, its default value will be enforced.
       # Going back to the example, if the override section is windows,